hyotynen/Dream-LED/README.md

 With ESP8266FS installed upload the web app using `ESP8266 Sketch Data Upload` command in the Arduino Tools menu.

-Then enter your wi-fi network SSID and password in the WiFi.h file, and upload the sketch using the Upload button.
+Then enter your wi-fi network SSID and password in the Secrets.h file, and upload the sketch using the Upload button.

 Compression
 -----------